 Roses will still be flowering in September, and then I remembered the delicious scent and waving wands of Actaea Simplex (aka Cimifuga atropurpurea) as I entered into the magical Jardin Plume last year.
 These should flower well into October too.

 And taking us through November and December is the wonderful shrub Camellia sesanqua, a joyous surprise, both for its loud scent and riotous colour (and also happy in semi-shade), as autumn turns into winter and the rest of garden looks as if it’s shut up shop for the year.

 Another evergreen and beautifully architectural largish shrub (or small tree) is Eriobotrya japonica, also known as a Loquat.
-More subdued in colour and perfume than the above Camellia, its scent is a real treat when least expected on a frosty morning in November.
+More subdued in colour and perfume than the above Camellia, its scent is a real treat when least expected on a frosty morning in November and well into December.

 Then I thought I’d start all over again with all year round colour, then all year round structure and this brought me back to the Sarcococcas, planted where I was working both as evergreen arching shrubs (eventually growing to about 4-5ft, 120-150cm) and more formal hedging.
 With its small glossy dark green leaves, the ability to grow in shady parts of the garden (even dry shade in mine) and the added benefit of its fragrant perfume, it’s a great structural plant for any garden and one I wouldn’t be without in my own!